 Family Mediation Voucher Scheme – £500 towards the cost of family mediation

-The family mediation voucher scheme is a time-limited scheme, designed to support parties who may be able to resolve their family law disputes outside of court.
-The Government has set up the scheme in response to Covid-19 to support recovery in the family court and to encourage more people to consider mediation as a means of resolving their disputes, where appropriate in regards to child arrangements.
-To support this, a financial contribution of up to £500 towards the costs of mediation will be provided, if you are eligible.
+The family mediation voucher scheme is designed to support parents who may be able to resolve their family law disputes outside of court.
+The Government set up the scheme to reduce backlogs in the family court and to encourage more people to consider mediation as a means of resolving their disputes, where appropriate in regard to child arrangements.
+To support this, a financial contribution of up to £500 towards the costs of mediation is provided, if you are eligible.

 Family mediation lets you stay in control.
 Unlike in court, where a judge makes the decisions about child and financial arrangements, in mediation you and the other person/people decide what you agree to and what you don’t.
 When it comes to your children, mediation can help you put your child’s interests first.
 Click here to find out more about how family mediation works.

-Mediation can be less stressful and far quicker than going to court so can be an efficient way of resolving disagreements.
+Mediation can be less stressful, cheaper and far quicker than going to court so can be an efficient way of resolving disagreements.
 If you cannot reach an agreement, you still have the right to go to court.
-You can also use family mediation after you made an application to the court.
+You can also use family mediation after you have made an application to the court.

 It can be difficult for separated parents or other family members in dispute to talk to each other and work together to find solutions.
 Family mediation provides a safe and supported structure to sort out the best arrangements for children, as well as other considerations such as how to divide assets and money, and where you and your children will live.